 Hawaii’s health care system is in bad shape, and the way to make it better is to foster greater competition among doctors, hospitals, drug companies and insurance companies, by simplifying the regulatory environment in which they operate.

 That’s according to former Hawaii physician Dr. Kyle Varner, who spoke recently at an event on Maui hosted by the Grassroot Institute of Hawaii.
-(Entire presentation here: https://www.youtube.com/watch?v=DtLtUC4S-QQ Complete transcript below.)
+(Click here to see entire presentation.
+Transcript of presentation is below.)

 Varner grew up in Spokane, Wash. and graduated from St. George’s High School before attending St. John’s College and earning a medical degree at American University of Antigua College of Medicine.
 Varner said he loves Hawaii and would like to have stayed, but returned to Spokane in 2016 because of too much red tape in Hawaii, which made it difficult for him to pursue his mission of delivering high-quality medical care to isles residents.